aiven/terraform-provider-aiven/docs/resources/organization_user_group_member.md

 page_title: "aiven_organization_user_group_member Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
   Adds and manages users in a user group https://aiven.io/docs/platform/howto/list-groups.
+You can add organization users and application users to groups.
+  Groups are given access to projects using the aiven_organization_group_project resource.
 ---

 # aiven_organization_user_group_member (Resource)

 Adds and manages users in a [user group](https://aiven.io/docs/platform/howto/list-groups).
+You can add organization users and application users to groups.

+Groups are given access to projects using the `aiven_organization_group_project` resource.

 ## Example Usage